 For many Canadian families, a Costco membership is practically essential.
 I can still remember my parents making their semi-annual pilgrimage to the nearest Costco, some 500 kilometres from our home in northern British Columbia, returning with a minivan packed to the rafters with groceries.

 Now I have a family and Costco membership of my own.
-Every so often I go through the checkout, I get pitched that I really should be using the Capital One Costco Mastercard.
+Every so often I go through the checkout, I get pitched that I really should be using the CIBC Mastercard.
 But does the home of the best chocolate cake disguised as a muffin also have the best credit card offer?
 Or are there sweeter alternatives to be had?

-Before we jump ahead into our top Costco credit card recommendations, it’s important we first shed light on a few facts.
+Before we jump too far ahead, it’s important we first shed light on a few facts.

-First, if you’re looking for a credit card specifically to use for shopping at Costco, know your options are limited.
+If you’re looking for a credit card specifically to use for shopping at Costco, know your options are limited.
 Like many discount retailers with its size and power, Costco only accepts credit cards with the Mastercard badge.
-That immediately excludes some of the best credit cards in Canada that happen to be issued by American Express or Visa, like the Scotiabank Gold American Express or the TD First Class Travel Visa Infinite.
+That immediately excludes some of the best credit cards in Canada that happen to be issued by American Express or Visa, like the American Express Cobalt or the TD CashBack Visa Infinite.

-Second, Costco isn’t classified as a grocery store according to Mastercard’s merchant code system.
+Costco isn’t classified as a grocery store according to Mastercard’s merchant code system.
 That means you won’t earn any additional points or cash back when using your card at Costco, even if your card has groceries as a bonus category.
-Simply put: if you carry a Mastercard that offers 2% cash back on groceries and 1% on everything else, you’d net just 1% at Costco.
+In short: if you carry a Mastercard that offers 2% cash back on groceries and 1% on everything else, you’d net just 1% at Costco.

-The credit card Costco would prefer you to use is the Capital One Costco Mastercard.
+The credit card Costco would prefer you to use is the CIBC Costco Mastercard or previously the Capital One Costco Mastercard.

 The card does have its benefits, including the fact it has no annual fee and doubles as your Costco membership card (which means you’ll have one less card to carry around in your wallet).